SShivamshan/Flappy-dunk/README.md

 * Once installed you need to install the sound processing libary, to do so: Go to Sketch -> Import Library -> Add library and then type sound this will gives us some libraries to chose from.
 Install the Sound by Processing Foundation.

 Installation:
-* You only have to de-zip the zip file which you have downloaded to your computer.
+* You only have to de-zip the file which you have downloaded to your computer.